MOTELLUXE OWNERS + HOSTS

 Your Motelluxe experience is nestled in a new Airstream.
 If you're not yet part of the Airstream fan club, introduce yourself to Motelluxe!
 If you're an Airstream enthusiast, come over + live the dream!

 When visionary and entrepreneur Wally Byam started Airstream Inc. in 1931, there was a growing lust to travel the expanding American highways.
 A boom for trailers began.
 In 1937, there were about 400 trailer manufacturers competing for business.
 Airstream is the only one left from that era.
 The iconic, sleek aluminum trailers continue to be in synch with the best of 1930s modernity.
-The extraordinary aeronautic form, with its riveted construction and handcrafted details, has made the Airstream world famous.
-It's nothing short of a coveted work of art, as well as being engineered for incredible functionality.
+The extraordinary aeronautic form, with its riveted construction has made the Airstream world famous.
+It's nothing short of a coveted work of art, and engineered for incredible functionality.

 The Motelluxe Airstream is part of the International Signature edition family.
 This newest model redefines upscale contemporary with its sleek, yet relaxed sophistication - all set in the classic, aerodynamic curved + riveted form.
 Exceptional vista-view windows flood the interiors with light.